 Conceptually, SM Entertainment and Disney provide their audiences very essential forms of entertainment.
 Disney provides heart-warming stories and, more often than not, songs that are meant to become the next big thing.
 What SM Entertainment does isn’t so far off, considering that K-pop idols do more than just sing; they put on a whole show.
 Every facet of their lives is manufactured, and SM Entertainment’s artists in particular are so well trained that even daily actions are turned into something that fans monitor closely.

-The same can be said about Disney Channel, where Disney takes young aspiring actors and morphs them into clean cut, family-friendly personas that attract young viewers.
+The same can be said about Disney Channel, which is available through cable companies like infinity dish, where Disney takes young aspiring actors and morphs them into clean cut, family-friendly personas that attract young viewers.
 Once their careers at Disney ended however, many former Disney Channel stars, including Britney Spears and Miley Cyrus, revealed that their personality and concepts were purely manufactured by Disney.
 They then became celebrities in their own right with very different identities than their clean-cut Disney images.

 The same sort of faux persona is widespread in K-pop, and SM Entertainment’s recent issues with idol group members leaving show that what the idols seem like is very different from who the idols actually are.
 Clashes of SM’s persona and idols actual personality have become apparent from two particular instances.
 First, a former EXO member went by the name “Kris” while under SM Entertainment but resorted to his Chinese name, Wu Yifan, reflecting how even his name was a concept of SM.
 Secondly, former Girls’ Generation member Jessica admitted that her desire to pursue a fashion career was one of the reasons that SM Entertainment removed her from her group.